Be honest: When you think of Etsy, what comes to mind? Chunky knitted scarves? Hand-painted wine glasses or coffee mugs? Kitschy wooden signs?

 And you can even get started now.
 Expand your multi-channel retail business to the platform.
 Add a brand story to your Etsy store page to encourage repeat customers.
 Optimize your listings with on-point product photos and detailed descriptions.
 Add new trending items related to your core offering.

 With this growing platform of millions of loyal Etsy buyers and increasingly more sophisticated retailers, the sky’s the limit.
-You may also be interested in reading our article on the biggest challenges in ecommerce right now.
+You may also be interested in reading our article on the biggest challenges in ecommerce right now or what really causes bad reviews.